-The SFWMD has completed design and will initiate construction in the spring on the Manatee Mitigation Feature of the Picayune Strand Restoration Project.
-In addition, the SFWMD has initiated field work and design for the Southwestern Protection feature.
-The Operational, Testing and Monitoring Period for the Merritt Pump Station is underway, scheduled for completion in September 2015.
-The Faka Union and Miller Pump Stations are currently under construction by the USACE and acquisition in the Belle Meade area has been initiated.
+Thousand Islands National Wildlife Refuge.
+The SFWMD initiated construction of the Manatee Mitigation Feature of the Picayune Strand Restoration Project in late Spring 2015.
+The feature will be substantially complete in March 2016.
+In addition, the SFWMD has completed the initial field work for the Southwestern Protection feature and design level modeling for the protection feature was initiated in October 2015.
+The Operational Testing and Monitoring Period for the Merritt Pump Station, scheduled for completion in April 2016, is underway and was extended an additional 6 months to allow for additional testing once wet season water levels were achieved.
+The Faka Union Pump Station began the Operational Testing and Monitoring Period in January 2016 with an anticipated completion in December 2016.
+The Miller Pump Station is currently under construction by the USACE and acquisition in the Belle Meade area has been initiated.

-The Central Everglades Planning Project (CEPP) has focused on developing the next phase of CERP projects under a national pilot project program in the USACE streamlined planning process.
-The CEPP PIR was completed and the Chief of Engineers Report was signed in December 2014.
-The project now awaits Congressional authorization.
+The Central Everglades Project (CEP) includes a suite of storage, treatment, conveyance and seepage management measures that will provide the necessary components to deliver additional fresh water from Lake Okeechobee south to Water Conservation Area 3, Everglades National Park and Florida Bay.
+The Central Everglades Project has focused on developing the next phase of CERP projects under a national pilot project program in the USACE streamlined planning process.
+The CEP Project Implementation Report (PIR) was completed and the Chief of Engineers Report was signed in December 2014.
+The project now awaits Congressional authorization and appropriations.